Research

 - Signed, Sealed, Delivered: Digital Receipts in the Ugandan Dairy Chain — with David Henning

-- Funded by: J-PAL, the International Growth Centre (IGC), and the Weiss Fund for Research in Development Economics
+- Supported by: J-PAL, the International Growth Centre (IGC), and the Weiss Fund for Research in Development Economics

 - Coverage: World Bank’s Development Impact Blog, IGC Blog